ABIF-McGill/MethodsJ2/README.md

 In this dialog box, the script will attempt to describe the system as best as it can based on the metadata.
 From there, the user is prompted to select a Micro-Meta App hardware specifications file corresponding to the microscope used to acquire the image.
 This hardware specification file will be used by the script to provide drop-down menus for the user to select which components were used to acquire the image, for example which objective from the list of objectives available on the selected microscope.

+Error check: If the selected file is not a .json file generated with Micro-Meta App (by searching for the manufacturer of the microscope stand), the script will alert the user and return to the previous window, to select an appropriate .json file.
+Additionally, if the manufacturer detected in the image metadata does not match the manufacturer of the microscope stand (in the hardware configuration file), it will alert the user, who can then decide to choose a new file or continue with this file.

 For the demo, please select 'abif_axiovert1_.json'

 <br />